jenkinsci/docker/README.md

 - Docker and Docker Compose are installed on your system.
 - Basic knowledge of Docker and Jenkins.

+> [!IMPORTANT]
+> The plugins installed in Jenkins reside in a Docker volume, which has a different lifecycle than the container image.
+The container image's entrypoint does NOT automatically clean up plugins.
+Manual removal is necessary to ensure complete uninstallation.

 ## Steps

 1. **Locate `plugins.txt`**: Find the `plugins.txt` file in your Jenkins Docker setup.